Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 ## Theming and Customization

 `FeatureForm` uses the material3 theming system.
+These styles and colors are customizable through the `FeatureForms` composable function's public API.
 The following `colors` and `typography` are used by the respective fields.

 #### Text Fields
 - Outline color - `MaterialTheme.colorScheme.outline`